-The Faroese horse was crossed more and more and its characteristic features gradually disappeared.
-In the 1960s there were only 4-5 specimens left on the Faroe Islands.
+At the turn of the century (from the 19th to the 20th century) there were still many ponies of the original Faroese breed on the islands.
+Before the Second World War many ponies were exported to Great Britain as pack animals for British coal mines, where they were used like the Shetland ponies.
+While the rare Faroese horse was exported, other ponies were imported from Iceland and Norway.
+As a result, the Faroese horse was crossed more and more and its characteristic features gradually disappeared.
+After that in the 1960s there were only 4-5 specimens left on the Faroe Islands.
 By 2007 the number of individuals of the Faroese pony had risen to 45.
-Currently there are about 90 horses.
+Meanwhile there are about 90 horses.

 Färöer Pferd — Faroese horse — Faroe Pony — Faeroes pony — Färöerpony — Faeroe Island Horse — Føroyski Hesturin — Føroyska rossið — føroysk ross — føroyski hesturin — Færøsk hest — Féroé

-Take part in my projects Forgotten Horses and Free Horses and make an impact that matters.
-By photographing rare and endangered horses we can raise awareness to disappearing horse breeds and preserve equine diversity.
+Take part in my projects Forgotten Horses and Free Horses and consequently make an impact that matters.
+By photographing rare and endangered horses we can raise awareness to disappearing horse breeds and therefore preserve equine diversity.